FredHutch/slurm-examples/R_and_sh_example/README.md

 touse<-as.numeric(Sys.getenv('SLURM_ARRAY_TASK_ID'))
 ```

 This picks which of the 15 jobs are being run.
-Then the additional lines to ensure all 15 runs are different:
+For example it will know that is currently performing job 1, or job 13.
+Then to make it so that each R run is different we can create a conditional table of all the scenariors that we want to run:
 ```r
 #######
 #Create table of simulation scenarios